ericjwhitney/n-body/README.md

 ### Speed Improvements

-he main speed improvements are:
+The main speed improvements are:
   1. I avoid recalculating the inverse square-root of the distance between bodies on each iteration, which means that only a single division operation is required for each iteration of `advance()`.
 To do this I save